Most people crave something new or different but rarely act on it.

 It’s all about dopamine, our brain’s reward chemical.

 But it’s more than just a chemical high.
-Exploring new experiences builds neural plasticity, keeping our brains young and adaptable.
+Exploring untried experiences builds neural plasticity, keeping our brains young and adaptable.

-Each novel experience you try is a mini-victory.
+Each untried experience you try is a mini-victory.
 Stack those up, and you’re unstoppable.

 Remember how summers felt endless as a kid?
 Untried experiences slow down time perception.